LanAShipp/Digital-History-Notebook/README.md

 A link to your public Digital-History-Notebook repository.
 A screenshot of your repository's commit history on GitHub.
 To find this, navigate to your repository, click the "commits" link near the top right, and take a screenshot of the page.
 Be sure to answer the questions above as well.

+### Final Thoughts
+I thought this project was extremely time-consuming, though at the very least, it was simple to work on.
+I quite enjoy working on the project when there is time, trying to get the commits right was impossible for me because I always save my work on GitHub before I go home.

 ### Timeline of the Internet